Pressure Canning vs Water Bath Canning: What Beginners Need to Know

 Can I use a pressure canner instead of a water bath?

-The short answer is yes.
-Keep the canning rack in the bottom and as long as the boiling water covers the tops of your jars you can use it as a water bath canner.
+In short, yes.
+Keep the canning rack in the bottom and as long as the boiling water covers the top of your jars you can use it as a water bath canner.

-Which is better pressure canning vs water bath?
+Which is better pressure canning vs water bath canning?

 One over the other isn’t necessarily “better” than the other.
-Each has its specific times when it needs to be used for certain foods.
+Each has its specific time when it needs to be used based on the food being processed.

 Shop Post